lex-node/cypress-end-to-end/README.md

- X - Get the password input and type a password in it [SUBSTITUTED TEST OF TEXTAREA BOX] X - Set up a test that will check to see if a user can check the terms of service box X Check to see if a user can submit the form data Check for form validation if an input is left empty
+ X - Get the password input and type a password in it [SUBSTITUTED TEST OF TEXTAREA BOX] X - Set up a test that will check to see if a user can check the terms of service box X Check to see if a user can submit the form data
+ X - Check for form validation if an input is left empty